unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ## Unit Tokens

-Each Unit has tokens represented by 8mm colored wooden cubes.
-The tokens are placed on the base of the Unit to clearly show what Unit the tokens belong to.
+Each Unit has tokens represented by 8mm colored cubes.
+The tokens are placed on the base of the Unit to clearly show what Unit they belong to.
 When a Unit *spends* a token it is removed from the Unit's base and set aside.

 ### Activated Token